-William McGinley is a Partner at Holtzman Vogel.
-He has spent more than two decades in Washington, D.C. helping clients navigate the difficult intersection of law and politics.
+William McGinley is a Partner at Holtzman Vogel and has spent more than two decades in Washington, D.C. helping clients navigate the difficult intersection of law and politics.

-Prior joining the Firm, McGinley served as Assistant to the President and Cabinet Secretary in the White House and was responsible for managing the Office of Cabinet Affairs (OCA).
-As the former head of OCA, McGinley served as the primary liaison between the White House and the Cabinet of the United States.
-McGinley also organized the President’s Cabinet Meetings, communications, policy implementation, logistics between the White House and Cabinet Members, and helped manage issues affecting multiple departments and agencies.
+Prior joining the firm, Bill served as Assistant to the President and Cabinet Secretary in the White House and was responsible for managing the Office of Cabinet Affairs (OCA).
+As the former head of OCA, he served as the primary liaison between the White House and the Cabinet of the United States.
+He also organized the President’s Cabinet Meetings, communications, policy implementation, logistics between the White House and Cabinet Members, and helped manage issues affecting multiple departments and agencies.

 Prior to joining the Administration, Bill was a partner in two international law firms where he represented Members of Congress, candidates, and corporations in investigations before the Office of Congressional Ethics and the House and Senate Ethics Committees, enforcement matters before the Federal Election Commission and state agencies, and in grand jury proceedings.
 He also advised corporations and trade associations regarding the design and implementation of political law compliance programs, and candidates, political party committees, and outside groups regarding election law issues such as the establishment and operation of independent expenditure units.

 Bill also has extensive experience with presidential campaigns.
 He managed the delegate whip team during the 2016 Republican National Convention, served as counsel to the 2012 Convention Committee on Rules and Order of Business, and represented parties in delegate contests before the Credentials Committee at the 2012 Republican National Convention.
 He has played a significant role in the national convention delegate process since the 1996 Republican National Convention.